Introjection (Neon Genesis Evangelion): Reception

 Reviewers particularly lauded the action scenes from the episode.
 Game Rant and Comic Book Resources cited the battle against Zeruel as one of the most "disturbing" and best battles in Neon Genesis Evangelion.
+Game Rant's Sebastián Osío described it as "the most impactful episode of Neon Genesis Evangelion"; according to Osío, "this episode continues to shock new audiences" and "is still as horrific as it was in 1996".
 The American magazine Anime Invasion ranked it as the eighth-best fight in Japanese animation history.
 Screen Rant similarly described it as the best battle in the whole series; according to Adam Beach from the same website, the climax, in which "Eva Unit 01 goes completely berserk to destroy Zeruel in a visceral display", makes this confrontation memorable.
 SyFy Wire's Daniel Dockery listed it among the series' "most awesome moments", while the website Supanova Expo mentioned the scene in which Shinji states himself to be the pilot of Eva-01 in front of his father among the character's best moments.
-Film School Rejects's Max Covill placed "Introjection" seventh on his list of the best Evangelion episodes, describing it as "solid episode".
-Covill also included the shot in which Shinji is in Nerv's prison with Gendo's shadow over him and another shot in which Gendo's sunglasses reflect Shinji's face are among the "perfect shots of Neon Genesis Evangelion.
+Film School Rejects' Max Covill placed "Introjection" seventh on his list of the best Evangelion episodes, describing it as a "solid episode".
+Covill also included the shot in which Shinji is in Nerv's prison with Gendo's shadow over him and another shot in which Gendo's sunglasses reflect Shinji's face among the "perfect shots of Neon Genesis Evangelion.